Twometer/twometer-vr/Docs/Basics/Tracker Identification.md

 ### Tracker IDs

-Tracker IDs are a random ID that is used to identify all trackers after `0x82 Handshake`.
+Tracker IDs are randomly generated numbers that are used to easily identify trackers after a `0x82 Handshake` packet.

 To ensure uniqueness in the current tracking setup, IDs are managed by the server.
 The server informs the client of its ID using the `0x83 Handshake Reply` packet.

+More information about these packets packet can be found in the [protocol documentation](/Network/Tracker protocol).